 This holistic approach has six characteristics: built-in instability, self-organizing project teams, overlapping development phases, "multilearning," subtle control, and organizational transfer of learning.
-The six pieces fit together like a jigsaw puzzle, forming a fast and flexible process for new product development.
-Just as important, the new approach can act as a change agent: it is a vehicle for introducing creative, market-driven ideas and processes into an old, rigid organization.
+The six pieces fit together like a jigsaw puzzle, forming a fast flexible process for new product development.
+Just as important, the new approach can act as a change agent: it is a vehicle for introducing creative, market-driven ideas and processes into an old, riged organization. would account for one-third of all profits in the 1980s, an increase from one-fifth in the 1970s.